-I’m a young professional at: Walden Family Services.
+I’m a young professional at: ESRI (Environmental Systems Research Institute).

-I get involved in my community through the following organization(s): former mentor to a 7-year-old with Big Brothers Big Sisters of the Inland Empire, PICK, PICK’s Board Development Training Program, and the Grove Community Church.
+I get involved in my community through the following organization(s): various roles within the PICK group including PICK’s Board Development Training Program, teaching classes and leading a Bible study at the Grove Community Church and as a former mentor to a 7-year-old with Big Brothers Big Sisters of the Inland Empire.

 I am a happy resident in the City of: Riverside

-My career goals are to: Effect change for the betterment of under-served youth socially, educationally and emotionally.
+My career goals are to: Effect change for the betterment of under-served individuals socially, educationally and emotionally.

 My professional motto is: “We have to remember what’s important in life: friends, waffles, and work.
 Or waffles, friends, work.
 But work has to come third.” – Leslie Knope

 My advice to other YoPros is: Follow your passions.
 The end result will be far more valuable than if you had only focused on furthering your career.

 When I’m not working or volunteering, you can find me: playing with my nieces and nephews, going on a hike, reading non-fiction, or traveling.